- Decreases bad cholesterol levels whilst increasing good cholesterol levels

 You should always follow the exact instructions for the administration of medicine as given to you by your doctor.

-Is Pravastatin safe to take if you are pregnant or breastfeeding?
+Is Pravastatin safe to take for a long time?

 Serious Side Effects